2024 annual impact

 Kicking off the 2024 Season

 The GardenWorks Project is kicking off its thirteenth season this spring, expanding access to fresh produce for individuals and families facing food insecurity.
-Thanks to collaborations with volunteers, donors, local businesses and social service organizations, last year we grew over 14,000 pounds of fresh, nutritious produce in 140 garden beds throughout the western suburbs and [...]
+Thanks to collaborations with volunteers, donors, local businesses and social service organizations, last year we grew over 14,000 pounds of fresh, nutritious produce in 140 garden beds throughout the western suburbs and facilitated produce donations of over 4,000 pounds from home gardeners and local farmers to food pantries.
+The momentum continues as we prepare to dig in for the 2024 season, improving food equity and access for residents in DuPage and surrounding counties facing food insecurity.
+As [...]

 Reflections of the Season